The ultimate 3-week India itinerary: Exploring the best of India

 THE ANCIENT RUINS OF HAMPI

-With over 1,600 monuments within the site of Hampi, there’s a lot to see - however we recommend visiting the Zenana Enclosure which houses the stunning Lotus Mahal pavilion, the immense Elephant Stable, the Royal Enclosure which features Mahanavami Dibba platform and ancient step well, Kadalekalu Ganesha, with it’s enormous sculpture of Lord Ganesha, and Vijay Vittala Temple, famous for it’s stone chariot and musical pillars.
+With over 1,600 monuments within the site of Hampi, there’s a lot to see - however we recommend visiting the Zenana Enclosure which houses the stunning Lotus Mahal pavilion, the immense Elephant Stable, the Royal Enclosure which features Mahanavami Dibba platform and ancient step well, Kadalekalu Ganesha, with its enormous sculpture of Lord Ganesha, and Vijay Vittala Temple, famous for its stone chariot and musical pillars.

 VIRUPAKSHA TEMPLE

-This intricately sculptured UNESCO World Heritage listed temple is an icon of Hampi and draws worshippers of Lord Shiva from all over.
+This intricately sculptured UNESCO World Heritage-listed temple is an icon of Hampi and draws worshippers of Lord Shiva from all over.
 Inside is a heady mix of worshippers, music, chanting and cows.

 WATCH SUNSET FROM MATANGA HILL